Republican Abbott, Democrat O'Rourke to Face Off in Texas Governor Race

-The two won their party primaries as the state held the first primary contests of the 2022 midterm elections.
+Republican Texas Governor Greg Abbott and Democrat Beto O'Rourke won their parties' gubernatorial nominations on Tuesday, as the state's first-in-the-nation primary contests kicked off an eight-month sprint to the November midterm elections.

+Abbott, who was endorsed by former President Donald Trump, easily turned back several right-wing challengers, heads into the Nov.
+8 general election as a favorite over O'Rourke, the state's most prominent Democrat, is seeking to become the first Democratic governor of Texas in nearly three decades.
-Texas primary voters were also selecting their parties' nominees on Tuesday for the U.S. House of Representatives and other statewide offices.

-The results could offer clues about the mood of American voters ahead of the Nov.
-8 elections that will determine control Congress for the rest of President Joe Biden's four-year term.
+Texas voters were also selecting their parties' nominees on Tuesday for the U.S. House of Representatives.
+The results could offer clues about the mood of American voters ahead of the November midterm elections that will determine control Congress for the rest of President Joe Biden's four-year term.

+Progressive Democrats scored a victory when democratic socialist Greg Casar, an Austin city councilman, beat out fellow Democrat Eddie Rodriguez, a state representative.

+Another liberal, Jessica Cisneros, was locked in a tight race against incumbent Henry Cuellar, one of the House's most conservative Democrats.
+Both Casar and Cisneros campaigned alongside national progressive figures such as Alexandra Ocasio-Cortez.

+Paxton, who had Trump's support, remains under a 2015 indictment for securities fraud and also faces a federal corruption probe, though he has denied any wrongdoing.

+His opponents - Land Commissioner George P. Bush, the grandson of former President George H. W. Bush, firebrand conservative U.S. Representative Louie Gohmert and former state Supreme Court Justice Eva Guzman - were locked in a competitive battle for second place and the right to face Paxton in May.

-The election is also the first test of new Republican-backed voting restrictions passed in response to Trump's false claims of election fraud.
+The election was also the first test of new Republican-backed voting restrictions passed in response to Trump's false claims of election fraud.

 The delay is due to "damaged ballot sheets" that must be copied before they can be scanned, Scott said in a statement, adding that his office would offer assistance as needed.